 Ergonomics in the Workplace

 To ensure a healthy spine, an easy way to make sure your posture is correct is to perform a hip hinge.
 If you are standing, a hip hinge can be performed by placing a box (around 6 inches in height) where you would normally place your feet.
 Next, place one of your feet on the box and use it to flex at the hip rather than at the spine.
 Whether you go into an office or work from home, it’s important to have good ergonomics for your space.

 - Chair: Adjust your chair height so that your feet rest comfortably on the floor.
 If this is not possible, consider placing a footrest below your desk.
-Also set your lumbar support so that your lower back is fully supported while seated.
+Also, set your lumbar support so that your lower back is fully supported while seated.
 Many chairs do not offer adequate lumbar support.
 Consider placing a cushion between your lower back and the back of the chair.